andela/jstasker-lab/README.md

 **Design Constraints**
   + The various sections and elements of the to-do list application should be referenced by properties of the application object.
 These attributes have been provided for you in the `jstasker.js` script file.

-  **DO NOT change the ids of the elements in the html or the names of the methods and attributes.**
+  **DO NOT change the ids of the elements or the names of the methods and attributes.**

 ###Sample output
 ![JSTasker](jstasker_output.png)